 Film Noir Outfit- The Serious Dame

-Our first look looks back on the 1940s when women who meant business wore power suits.
-Classy, sophisticated and strong she is a woman you don’t want to cross paths with.
-For her outfit, a two-piece matching jacket and skirt with a modest blouse is paired with a ladies fedora type hat, backseam stockings and heels.
+Our first look looks back on the 1940s, when women who meant business wore power suits.
+Classy, sophisticated, and strong, she was a woman you wouldn’t want to cross paths with.
+For her outfit, a two-piece matching jacket and skirt with a modest blouse is paired with a ladies’ fedora type hat, backseam stockings, and heels.
 I love the purple hues in this not-all-black outfit.
 While black or greyscale does create a neat effect, consider some darker color shades — the colors the ladies were likely wearing in the movies!